 Hubspot reported that 33% of people open emails based only on the subject line.
 Quite a vast proportion right?
 Therefore, if you are going to successfully reignite your relationship (however brief) with a past prospect, you must get the subject line right.

-To help come up with something catchy, here’s 16 email subject lines ‘you’ll probably want to click.’
+To help come up with something catchy, here are 16 email subject lines ‘you’ll probably want to click.’

 5. Be personal